QuentinRa/blog.quentinra.dev/programming/utils/markdown/index.md

 Here is a text
 that continues here.

-This is another paragraph.
+Here is a text
 \
-This is still the same paragraph, but you should not use this uncommon syntax.
+that continues here.
+Do not use this uncommon syntax.
 ```
 </div><div>

 Here is a text
 that continues here.

-This is another paragraph.
+Here is a text
 \
-This is still the same paragraph, but you should
-not use this uncommon syntax.
+that continues here.
+Do not use this uncommon syntax.
 </div></div>

 <br>